-Pre-Professional ProgramsCareers in law or health professions require students to obtain a bachelor's degree prior to graduate training.
-The time a student spends working towards her or his bachelor's degree at Wells will prepare them by developing competence in basic disciplines and skills.
-It also provides students with an opportunity for a well-rounded education that will be an invaluable resource throughout their working career, and all aspects of their life.
+Wells' pre-professional programs provide students with an opportunity for a well-rounded education that will be an invaluable resource throughout their working career and all aspects of their life.
 The particular coursework, internships, and experiential training a student will need depends on the graduate program they are interested in.
-Wells College offers tailored, individualized guidance to help students prepare for their dream career.
-We are here to help.
+Wells College offers tailored, individualized guidance to help students prepare for their dream career: our faculty advisors are here to help.

 Medical schools recommend an undergraduate preparation that combines a thorough grounding in science breadth and depth of study in the liberal arts, and a major that matches the interest and aptitude of the student.
-A course of studies that meets medical and dental school admissions requirements and prepares students for nationally administered admissions examinations normally includes two semesters each of introductory biology, general chemistry, organic chemistry, and physics, as well as two writing attentive courses.
+A course of studies that meets medical and dental school admissions requirements and prepares students for nationally administered admissions examinations normally includes two semesters each of general biology, general chemistry, organic chemistry, physics, and English.
 Pre-veterinary study would consist of these 10 courses and also a semester of microbiology and/or biochemistry.
 Many other health professions schools (e.g. schools of optometry, osteopathy, and chiropractic) have similar requirements.

-Wells College sophomores have taken advantage of Early Assurance Programs at the University of Buffalo School of Medicine and SUNY Upstate Medical University in Syracuse.
+Wells College sophomores have taken advantage of Early Assurance Programs at the University of Buffalo School of Medicine and College of Medicine of the Health Science Center at Syracuse.
 A student accepted to these programs is guaranteed a place in the medical school’s entering class two years later.